dougeby/IntuneDocs/intune/windows-autopilot-hybrid.md

 If you're buying new devices, some OEMs can register the devices for you.
 For more information, see the [Windows Autopilot page](http://aka.ms/WindowsAutopilot).

-When your Autopilot devices are *registered* (and before they're enrolled into Intune), they're displayed in three places (with names set to their serial numbers):
+When your Autopilot devices are *registered*, before they're enrolled into Intune, they're displayed in three places (with names set to their serial numbers):
 - The **Autopilot Devices** pane in the Intune in the Azure portal.
 Select **Device enrollment** > **Windows enrollment** > **Devices**.
 - The **Azure AD devices** pane in the Intune in the Azure portal.
 Select **Devices** > **Azure AD Devices**.
 - The **Azure AD All Devices** pane in Azure Active Directory in the Azure portal by selecting **Devices** > **All Devices**.